mkody/PeerTubeCleaner/README.md

 ## Install

 - Install dependencies: `$ pip install -r requirements.txt`
-- Copy example config to `config.json` file and edit it
+- Copy the example config file to `config.json` and edit it. _(Optional, read below how to use args for this.)_
   - `host`: Where the PeerTube instance is hosted, without a trailing slash (ie. `https://tube.kdy.ch`)
   - `username`: Your username
   - `password`: Your password